TheJacksonLaboratory/detect_rois_omero/README.md

 ### ROI generation

-- **create_rois(image, minimum_size, method, closing)**: creates ordered (left/right/top/bottom) ROIs that *should* approximate each slice in a slide scan.
-Uses thresholding based on a specified method (from 'triangle', 'otsu', 'yen', 'li'), filters by a minimum specified size in pixels, morphologically closes regions using a specified closing radius and then creates, merges appropriately and orders ROIs.
+- **create_rois(image, minimum_size, method, closing, scale_factor)**: creates ordered (left/right/top/bottom) ROIs that *should* approximate each slice in a slide scan.
+Uses thresholding based on a specified method (from 'triangle', 'otsu', 'yen', 'li'), filters by a minimum specified size in "full-resolution" pixels (i.e. the minimum size in pixels of ROI in the full-res image), morphologically closes regions using a specified closing radius and then creates, merges appropriately and orders ROIs.

 ### ROI uploading